Exploration is an essential part of resources development but by its nature involves high financial risk.

 The independent Fraser Institute’s annual survey of mining and exploration companies ranks the world’s mining regions as a ‘report card’ to governments on the attractiveness of their mining policies.

-The Department of Mines and Petroleum (DMP) is the lead agency for mining, petroleum, geothermal and carbon capture and storage proposals.
-The Department of State Development (DSD) facilitates major resource and industry infrastructure projects.
+The Department of Mines, Industry Regulation and Safety (DMIRS) is the lead agency for mining, petroleum, geothermal and carbon capture and storage proposals.
+The Department of Jobs, Tourism, Science and Innovation (JTSI) facilitates major resource and industry infrastructure projects.